andrewlawhh/amazon-price-drop-notifier/README.md

 ### Using the tool
 The tool simply takes URL and email parameters through forms in the browser, which get sent to the script via HTTP to Flask, which is listening on port 5000 by default.
 Data is then saved in a SQLite database.
-Every four hours, Python checks Amazon using requests and beautifulSoup at the saved URLs in the database and emails users who are tracking the item if the item's price has fallen.
+Every four hours, Python checks Amazon using requests and beautifulSoup at the saved URLs in the database and emails users who are tracking an item if the item's price has fallen.

 ### Functionality